 - Criminal summons - an order that the defendant appear in district court.
 This is a notice and not an arrest.
 The summons will advise the defendant to appear in court for the arraignment.

-- Arrest warrant - the defendant will be arrested, taken to jail, and later arraigned in district court.*
+- Arrest warrant - the defendant will be arrested, taken to jail, and later arraigned in district court.1

-For information on victims' compensation in Kentucky, visit the State of Kentucky's Crime Victims Compensation Board, or contact them by telephone at (502) 573-2290.
+For information on victims’ compensation in Kentucky, visit the State of Kentucky’s Crime Victims’ Compensation Fund.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our KY Sheriff Departments page for the contact information for your local sheriff’s department.